In this blog, we would like to discuss:

 What is Modern Data Engineering?

 Data Engineering required specialized skills to perform various tasks.
-However, modern Data Engineering deals with technology/platforms to support ‘Citizen Data Engineers’ (like Business Analysts, Data Analysts, Data Scientists, database administrators, Database operators, etc.) for performing these tasks in a quick manner with minimal skill set.
-Also helps to streamline operations and reduce costs with minimal workforce interruption.
+However, modern Data Engineering deals with technology/platforms to support ‘Citizen Data Engineers’ (like Business Analysts, Data Analysts, Data Scientists, database administrators, Database operators, etc.) to perform these tasks quickly manner with minimal skill set.
+It also helps to streamline operations and reduce costs with minimal workforce interruption.

 Example: Modern data engineering platforms providing SQL like interfaces to interact with Big Data or distributed databases without writing MapReduce or spark jobs.

-Modern Data Engineering platforms abstracting the complexity of these tasks and supporting end to end and operationalized data pipelines which can run on cloud/on-premises using modern distributed processing frameworks like Spark.
-Most of these platforms support continuous integration, continuous deployment, monitoring, alerting, security compliance, etc. Also, these solutions are less expensive, more flexible, and easily scalable to store and manage data.
+Modern Data Engineering platforms abstracting the complexity of these tasks and supporting end-to-end and operationalized data pipelines, which can run on cloud/on-premises using modern distributed processing frameworks like Spark.
+Most of these platforms support continuous integration, continuous deployment, monitoring, alerting, security compliance, etc. These solutions are also less expensive, more flexible, and easily scalable to store and manage data.

 2. How Data Engineering Is Related To Data Science?